The best food for Golden Retrievers with allergies depends upon what exactly they are reacting too.

 Let’s have a look at some.

-Blue Buffalo Basics Limited Ingredient Diet Gain Free Natural Adult Dry Dog Food, Turkey and Potato Flavor.
+This food by Blue Buffalo* is great!
 Turkey is not a common protein source in dog foods, yet unlike chicken, it is easy on dogs with allergies.

 This food also does not contain beef, corn, wheat, soy, dairy or eggs – all of which are also common culprits for food allergies.

-This food will still provide you precious canine companion with all the vitamins and nutrients they need for a healthy diet.
+This food will still provide your precious canine companion with all the vitamins and nutrients they need for a healthy diet.

 Nutritionally complete and high in fiber to further aid digestion, this is a great option for dogs with food sensitivities, and owners short on time.

-Natural Balance Limited Ingredient Dry Dog Food – Potato & Duck Formula.
-Duck is yet another great alternative to chicken, which you will find paired with potato in this limited ingredient formulation.
+Duck Based Dog Food* is yet another great alternative to chicken, which you will find paired with potato in this limited ingredient formulation.

 With no artificial flavors, colors, or preservatives to upset your dog’s skin and tummy, this is another commercially available food worth a try if you have a dog with allergies.